simonesan-afk/CV-Praetorian-Guard/README.md

 📋 **Copy the Prompt**
 Copy the entire content of the PRAETOR v7.1 System Prompt.
+You can find the content here on this page.
+It is a text: PRAETOR v7.1.

 🤖 **Initialize the AI**
 Paste the text into a new chat session with your preferred LLM (ChatGPT, Claude, Grock, Gemini, DeepSeek, etc.).